wenbinyugroup/ivabs/docs/source/ivabs/install.rst

 Request VABS license
 --------------------

-Request VABS license from http://analyswift.com/software-trial/.
 VABS is a commercial code.
+Please qequest VABS license from `AnalySwift <http://analyswift.com/software-trial/>`_.
-Put the license in ``ivabs-folder``.
+Put the license file in ``ivabs-folder``.